balmli/com.tesla.charger/README.md

 Radius in meters for checking if home or at a location.

+#### Minimum refresh interval when streaming

+To avoid a too high load on the Homey when streaming, there is a minimum refresh interval.
+The default is 10 seconds.

 #### New password

 Use this to set the password, if the password has been changed.